Jono711/PCSCproject/README.md

 2) Find the best polynome to approximate our data, up to a certain degree of polynome;

-3) Find the piece-wise interpolation of degree three with given derivative at the first point and at the end point;
+3) Find the piece-wise third-degree interpolation  with given derivative at the first point and at the end point;

-4) Find the piece-wise interpolation of degree three with the same derivative at the first point and at the end point;
+4) Find the piece-wise third-degree interpolation  with the same derivative at the first point and at the end point;

 5) Find the polynomial interpolation of the data.

-Finally 'Output' class allows for to display the results in three different fashions.
-A terminal message that will display the original data as well as the found function, a python file that will display both the (x,y) data points with the computed function, or both.
+Finally 'Output' class displays the results in three different fashions.
+A terminal message that will display the original data as well as the found function.
+A python file that will display both the (x,y) data points and the computed function, or both.

 ## Usage of the program

-The program is pretty simple to use: a 'Run' class contains everything the user should have to use.
+The program is pretty simple to use: a 'Run' class contains everything the user needs.

-A first call the 'Run' default constructor in "main()" will ask the user the different parameters to be used.
+When first called, the 'Run' default constructor in "main()" will ask the user the different parameters to be used.
 Let's go through them all in order:

 &nbsp;1) Choose the type of input between "reader" and "creator";
 &nbsp;--> 2) (1-Optionnal) If "reader" is chosen in (1), precise the file name;
 &nbsp;--> 3) (1-Optionnal) If "creator" is chosen in (1), precise the function name\*;
-&nbsp;&nbsp;--> 4) (1-Optionnal) If "creator" is chosen in (1), precise if you want to use the default parameters for the function\*\*;
+&nbsp;&nbsp;&nbsp;--> 4) (1-Optionnal) If "creator" is chosen in (1), precise if you want to use the default parameters for the function\*\*;
-&nbsp;&nbsp;&nbsp;--> 5) (4-Optionnal) If "false" is chosen in (4), precise your coordinate in x (enter any non-double to stop);
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;--> 5) (4-Optionnal) If "false" is chosen in (4), precise your coordinate in x (enter any non-double to stop);
-&nbsp;&nbsp;&nbsp;&nbsp;--> 6) (4-Optionnal) If "false" is chosen in (4), precise if you want to add a randomness to the y data;
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;--> 6) (4-Optionnal) If "false" is chosen in (4), precise if you want to add a randomness to the y data;
 &nbsp;7) Precise the type of data analysis you want to do between "DataFitting", "DataFittingFind", "InterpolationClamped", "InterpolationNatural" and "PolyInterpolation";
 &nbsp;--> 8) (7-Optionnal) If "DataFitting" is chosen in (7), precise the degree of the polynome to be computed;
 &nbsp;--> 9) (7-Optionnal) If "DataFittingFind" is chosen in (7), precise the maximum degree of polynome to be considered;